TurbojetTechnologies/mixtheme/README.md

 **Developer Info**

-By default, the sass code expects the bourbon and neat libraries to be installed in `[drupal root]/libraries/sass`.
+By default, the sass code expects:
+ 1. This theme is installed in `[drupal-root]/themes/contrib/mixtheme`.
+ 2. The bourbon and neat
+libraries are installed in `[drupal-root]/libraries/sass`.

 If you need to change the installation location, update the `_init.scss` file.